UrbanApps/UALogger/README.md

 Check out the example project to see how to use UALogger, how to setup a toggle switch to turn on/off logging in the wild, and how to attach the application log to an email.

-## What's With the Lumberjack?
-Screenshots are cool.
-Screenshots of log consoles are not cool.
-Pictures of lumberjacks are cool.

-## What Does UA stand for?
-[Urban Apps](http://urbanapps.com).
-We make neat stuff.
-Check us out.

 ## What's Planned?

 There are some ideas we have for future versions of UALogger.
 Feel free to fork/implement if you would like to expedite the process.